-What percentage of the country's energy needs are met directly or indirectly with natural gas and LNG?
+2 What percentage of the country's energy needs are met directly or indirectly with natural gas and LNG?
 What percentages of the country's natural gas needs are met through domestic production and imported production?

 Portugal does not produce natural gas, importing 100 per cent of the consumed gas from the preferential markets of Algeria and Nigeria (LNG).
-According to the data made available by ERSE (Energy Services Annual Report), in 2008 natural gas consumption totalled 53.5TWh (terawatt hours), which represents an increase of 9.7 per cent on 2007 consumption.
+According to the data made available by ERSE (Regulatory Entity for Energy Services) in its Annual Report for the European Commission, in 2009 natural gas consumption totalled 50.6TWh (terawatt hours), which represents a decrease of 5.4 per cent on 2008 consumption.

-What is the government's policy for the domestic natural gas sector and which bodies set it?
+3 What is the government's policy for the domestic natural gas sector and which bodies set it?

-Government intervention in this sector of the economy has not disappeared.
+Government intervention in this sector of the economy has not disappeared after 2006.
 In fact, when the state abandoned its role as a player in the natural gas sector, it took on, as happened in other countries, the role of arbiter by means of regulation of certain activities in the sector (reception, storage and regasification of LNG, storage facilities, transport, distribution and supplier of last resort, logistic operation regarding the switching of suppliers and organised market management), namely in respect of access to the networks, quality of supply and determining prices and tariffs.
 Thus the only activity that is not directly subject to regulation, being exercised in a competitive market, is (free) trading.